Killybegs Town, Church and Harbour

 Overview

-Killybegs (Irish: Na Cealla Beaga, “little cells”) sits on the south‑coast of County Donegal at the head of a deep‑water harbour that feeds directly into Donegal Bay.
-With a population of just over 1 200, it is Ireland’s busiest fishing port – the harbour is 12 m deep at low tide and was modernised by a €50 million pier in 2004.
-The town lies on the Wild Atlantic Way, making it a natural launch‑pad for coastal walks, boat trips and visits to some of Europe’s highest sea cliffs.
+Killybegs (Irish: Na Cealla Beaga, meaning “little cells”) sits on the south coast of County Donegal at the head of a deep-water harbour that opens directly onto Donegal Bay.
+Home to just over 1,200 residents, it operates as Ireland’s busiest fishing port.
+The harbour’s 12-metre depth at low tide supports a massive pelagic trawler fleet, and a major €50 million pier extension completed in 2004 cemented its status as a vital maritime hub.
+Located on the Wild Atlantic Way, the town serves as a practical base for coastal walks, boat excursions, and exploring some of the region’s most dramatic sea cliffs.

 What to See & Do